Skip to main content

 curology bottle

-That’s where Curology can help.
-Curology members get a dermatologist-designed skincare routine sent straight to their door, featuring a personalized prescription formula with a mix of active ingredients for your specific skin concerns.
-If Curology is suitable for you, you’ll be paired with one of our in-house licensed medical providers who can create a formula with ingredients like ivermectin, metronidazole, and azelaic acid.
+Curology members get a dermatologist-designed skincare routine sent straight to their door, featuring a personalized prescription formula with a mix of active ingredients for their specific skin concerns.
+If Curology is suitable for you, you’ll be paired with one of our in-house licensed medical providers who can prescribe a formula with ingredients like ivermectinmetronidazole, and azelaic acid.
 Our formulas are vegan, cruelty-free, fragrance-free, and designed by dermatologists for all skin types, including those with rosacea.
-Get started today!
+Get started today!*

 FAQs